keybase/homebrew-beta/README.md

           brew tap keybase/beta

+To update Keybase (if you have the old node client installed):

+          brew upgrade keybase/beta/keybase

-To install Keybase (from this tap):
+To install Keybase:

           brew install keybase/beta/keybase

-**Warning**: If you have the node version installed, because this is a custom tap, you need to use upgrade (I'm testing whether this will apply when we go live):

-          brew upgrade keybase/beta/keybase

 To (force) install Keybase from source (this is default if there is no bottle):